Charlecote - A Victorian home

 Discover more about the Lucy family home.
 Explore the rooms which are open to the public and discover the Victorian interior created by George Hammond Lucy and his wife Mary Elizabeth.
 Chat to our friendly room guides and look around at your own pace.

-Please note that on Wednesdays the house is open by free guided tour only.
+- Please note that on all other Wednesdays the house is open by free guided tour only.
 Collect a ticket from our Visitor Reception team on your way in.
 Limited tickets (usually all allocated by midday), not bookable in advance.

 Grand designs in Tudor style